UCATLAS/xAODAnaHelpers/docs/Development.rst

       asg::AnaToolHandle<IJetCalibrationTool> test_handle{"JetCalibrationTool"};
       ANA_MSG_INFO(test_handle.name()); // will output "JetCalibrationTool"

-If a tool with the given type and name already exists, :cpp:member:`xAH::Algorithm::setToolName` will also additionally emit an :code:`ANA_MSG_WARNING` about this which can be safely ignored if you are expecting to retrieve an existing tool instead of making a new one.
+If a tool with the given type and name already exists, :cpp:func:`xAH::Algorithm::setToolName` will also additionally emit an :code:`ANA_MSG_WARNING` about this which can be safely ignored if you are expecting to retrieve an existing tool instead of making a new one.

 .. note::